gharials/dev-path/docs/programming/math-prog.md

 | $2$ | $100$        | $11$              |
 | $3$ | $1000$       | $111$             |
 | $4$ | $10000$      | $1111$            |

+???+ question "Problems"
+    1. Given a binary number, find its last digit/bit.
+    2. Given a binary number, find all of its digits/bits.

 ### Hexadecimal numbers